[Coronavirus] Russia's 'fake cures' putting EU lives at risk

 On a smaller scale, Iran and Turkey were also polluting the airwaves, Monday's EU report added.

-Iran was using coronavirus, which it called a US biological weapon, to argue for lifting of economic sanctions.
+Iran was using coronavirus, which it claimed was a US biological weapon, to argue for lifting of economic sanctions.

-And in Turkey, "anti-EU narratives have been instrumentalised by pro-government media, politicians and opinion makers to cluster nationalist feelings and to amplify the government narrative/campaign of 'We don't need anybody'," the EU report added.
+And in Turkey, "anti-EU narratives have been instrumentalised by pro-government media, politicians, and opinion makers to cluster nationalist feelings and to amplify the government narrative/campaign of 'We don't need anybody'," the EU report said.